Lionel Messi scores again, Inter Miami tops Philadelphia 4-1 to make Leagues Cup final - WTOP News

 “We didn’t care what it cost,” she said.
 “It’s Messi.”

-Under Curtain, in his 10th season, the Union blossomed into one of the top teams in the Eastern Conference and clinched their first Supporters’ Shield trophy — awarded to the MLS team with the best regular-season record — in 2020.
+Under Curtin, in his 10th season, the Union blossomed into one of the top teams in the Eastern Conference and clinched their first Supporters’ Shield trophy — awarded to the MLS team with the best regular-season record — in 2020.
 A season ago, the Union fell to LAFC in the MLS Cup.
-Brooklyn Nets superstar Kevin Durant thought enough of the Union’s potential to buy a stake in the team.
+NBA superstar Kevin Durant, now with the Phoenix Suns, thought enough of the Union’s potential to buy a stake in the team.

 The Union’s path — and all other teams’ — to an MLS championship suddenly seems complicated by Messi’s arrival.